 No products in the cart.

-Involve kids at every stage of gardening, from planning to harvest
+Gardening with kids at every stage of gardening, from planning to harvest

-Start small and watch your garden grow
+Start small and watch your garden grow when gardening with kids

 Once you’ve selected the right spot for your planters, have your kids help you till the soil and add manure or other natural compost.
-It’s best to follow organic gardening principles and not us pesticides or other chemicals since younger kids tend to put their fingers in their mouths.
-It’s also another good lesson about how to the treat the earth respectfully.
+It’s best to follow organic gardening principles and not use pesticides or other chemicals since younger kids tend to put their fingers in their mouths.
+It’s also another good lesson about how to treat the earth respectfully.

 As your child’s enthusiasm for gardening grows, so will the size of your garden.
 Don’t be surprised if next year they ask for another planter so they can expand their space for growing and experimenting.